YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Why should I avoid sunscreen on fresh grafts?

 Fresh grafts should not be treated like normal scalp.
 The recipient area has thousands of small healing openings.
-During the first days, the priority is to avoid anything that makes the patient touch, smear, scratch, wipe, or wash more aggressively than needed.
+During the first days, the priority is to avoid anything that makes you touch, smear, scratch, wipe, or wash more aggressively than needed.

-The risk is not that one molecule of sunscreen destroys grafts.
-The practical risk is behavior around the product.
+One small trace of sunscreen is not usually the main concern.
+The practical risk is the behavior around the product.
 A brief accidental touch is different from rubbing sunscreen through crusts, reapplying it repeatedly, and then scrubbing it off before the scalp is ready.
-If the product stings, the patient may also keep checking the area.
+If the product stings, you may also keep checking the area.

 This is the same logic behind my caution with aloe vera or moisturizer after a hair transplant.
 A product can feel soothing and still be wrong for the recipient area if the timing, amount, skin condition, or removal method is poor.